cmi-dair/flowdump/README.md

 ### Custom field serialization

-Custom serializers can be implemented for projects with custom NiPype Node types
+Custom serializers can be implemented for projects with custom NiPype Node types:

 ```Python
 def my_custom_serializer(